analyticsdream/Getting-and-Cleaning-Data---Week-4---Project/CodeBook.md

-# Tidy data set description
+# Description of Tidy Dataset

-### The variables in the tidy data
+### Variables prenset in the tidy dataset are as follows:
-Tidy data contains 180 rows and 68 columns.
-Each row has averaged variables for each subject and each activity.
+The dataset contains 180 rows and 68 columns.
+Each row has averaged variables for each subject and activity.

-### Only all the variables estimated from mean and standard deviation in the tidy set were kept.
+### Variables estimated from mean and standard deviation in the tidy dataset is as follows:
 * mean(): Mean value
 * std(): Standard deviation

-### The data were averaged based on subject and activity group.
+### Data that is averaged based on subject and activity group is as follows:
 Subject column is numbered sequentially from 1 to 30.
 Activity column has 6 types as listed below.
 1. WALKING